kazimkazam/password-generator/README.md

 # Password Generator

-The application is available on the link below:
+The application was deployed and can be accessed through the link below:

 ## https://kazimkazam--password-generator.stormkit.dev